is to handle

 to know.
 It typically has three types of content: Cultural: A welcome

 statement, the company's mission or purpose, company values, and more.

-General Information: holiday arrangements, company perks, policies not
+General Information: holiday arrangements,

 required by law, policy summaries, and more.
 Case-Specific: company